InserirAquiNome/crypto/0_PGP.md

 # dd bs=4M if=PGP.iso of=/dev/sdc
 ```

-So now I did this on the offline machine:
+So I did this on the offline machine:

  1. Created a new keypair using the strongest possible settings.